-Eligible students who are seeking ADA accommodations must register with the Academic ADA Specialist by providing appropriate documentation including, but not limited to, psychological-educational evaluations, neuropsychological evaluations, or medical documentation by a treating physician.
+Eligible students who are seeking ADA accommodations must register with the ADA Coordinator by providing appropriate documentation including, but not limited to, psychological-educational evaluations, neuropsychological evaluations, or medical documentation by a treating physician.
 Please note that additional documentation may be requested at the student's expense.

 It is the student's responsibility to provide appropriate documentation and to self-disclose.
-Accommodations are granted on a case-by-case basis and can be sought at any point throughout the academic year, however, it is encouraged to disclose early in order to best accommodate the student.
+Accommodations are granted on a case-by-case basis and can be sought at any point throughout the academic year, but must be renewed each term accommodations are desired.
+However, it is encouraged to disclose early in order to best accommodate the student.